smustgrave/seo_recipe/README.md

 ## Additional Configuration
 This recipe will install some generic settings but SEO can be very unique per project.
 This is just to get started.

+### Easy Breadcrumb
+Based configuration should be good but worth taking a look based on project needs.
+See [Easy Breadcrumb](https://www.drupal.org/project/easy_breadcrumb) module page for additional module .info.

+### External links
+Based configuration should be good but worth taking a look based on project needs.
+See [External Liks](https://www.drupal.org/project/extlink) module page for additional module .info.

 ### Google Tag
 Google tag needs a specific ID to work, and configuration based on needs.
 Update configuration upon installing recipe.
 See [Google Tag](https://www.drupal.org/project/google_tag) module page for additional module info.